wmay/euc-safety/_guides/traffic.md

 *Dooring.* Avoid riding close to parked cars to avoid colliding with a car door that unexpectedly opens.

+*Ride predictably.* Drivers will have an easier time accommodating EUC riders if they act predictably.
+That includes things like following the normal rules of the road and signaling before turns.
+If carving, keep in mind that carving looks unpredictable to many drivers.

 *Right hook.* Drivers turning right often fail to check for cyclists riding to their right, and may turn into you at an intersection.
 A simple way to avoid this is to take the lane while riding through the intersection, even if there's